Best DSLR Cameras iMore 2020

 - Accurate autofocus

 A robust camera for a steal

-The D7500 is a weather-sealed crop sensor camera with a deep grip, impressive sensor, and wide range of lenses available.
+The D7500 is a weather-sealed crop sensor camera with a deep grip, impressive sensor, and a wide range of lenses available.

 My final thoughts

 DSLRs are not as antiquated or outdated as the mirrorless camera makers advertise.
 Today, they're every bit as capable of competing with mirrorless models in size, weight, and function.
 So despite phones being so capable, it's still worth it to buy a digital camera in 2020.
 The one camera that stands out is Nikon's D850.
 It's pricey, yes, but it's worth the investment.

 The megapixel count and dynamic range of this model are out of this world.
 Its tank-like build holds up to weather challenges, travels, and daily use.
 I've carried this model from coast to coast for two years with nary a problem.
 And because Nikon has hundreds of high-quality lenses on the market, if you're already a Nikon photographer, it's a no-brainer to upgrade to the D850.

 You won't find in-body image stabilization with this model or any DSLR in Nikon's lineup.
 Instead, Nikon uses image stabilized lenses.
 They work well, but not every lens has this feature, and for this reason, I'd love to see Nikon add this capability to future releases.
 Aside from that quibble, the D850 is a piece of equipment that will stand up to the rigors of daily shooting and output some of the highest quality images you've ever seen.
 If you're on the fence, it's time to make your move.
 Prices are dropping, and this model is worth every penny.

 Credits — The team that worked on this guide